criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 - draw an action $A$ following the policy $\pi_{test}(x)$.
 - draw a sample of the reward  $R$ for this (state, action), and return its value.

-Using the chain rule we can write:
+Using the chain rule, we can write:
 <script type="math/tex; mode=display"> \mathbb{E}_{\pi_{test}}(R) = \sum_\limits{x} \mathbb{P}(X=x) \sum_\limits{a} \pi_{test}(A=a | X=x) \mathbb{E}( R | A=a , X=x ) </script>

 Let's emphasis what we know in this formula: